jjgarzella/jjgarzella.github.io/AcademicSite/email.md

 any person changes their formatting you have to fix it.

 Almost anything connected to the internet can be misused, given enough time.
-Computer security consists of making ``enough time'' so long that nobody bothers to do it.
+Computer security consists of making "enough time" so long that nobody bothers to do it.